rspamd/rspamd.com/doc/modules/metadata_exporter.md

 ### Settings: `send_mail` backend

-When `send_mail` backend is used in conjunction with default formatter, the original spam message content will be analysed by Rspamd and highly likely matched as spam.
+If the `send_mail` backend is used with the default formatter, the original spam message content will be analyzed by Rspamd and is highly likely matched as spam.

 When `send_mail` backend is used in conjunction with `email_alert` formatter, the URLs found in the symbols options will be analysed by Rspamd and the report will be matched as spam possibly.

-<mark>To avoid <b>looping</b> make sure e-mail messages from the metadata exporter are <b>not scanned</b> by Rspamd.</mark> You could either setup a specific Postfix Transport to bypass rspamd or allow the `email_alert` recipient to receive spam.
+<mark>To prevent <b>looping</b>, it is essential to ensure that email messages from the Metadata exporter are <b>not scanned</b> by Rspamd.</mark> This can be achieved by setting up a specific Postfix Transport to bypass Rspamd, or by allowing the recipient of the `email_alert` to receive spam.

  - `smtp` (required): hostname of SMTP server
  - `mail_to` (required): recipient of e-mail alert